alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       World Spawn Offset and Camera Forward Spawn Offset can be used to move the center of that spawning area relative to the camera position.

+      If you want the weather particles to spawn around a manual location instead of the camera location, you can.
+In the advanced dropdown of Shared Particle Settings, see the options for the Custom Weather Particle Camera Transform.

 -----
 LIGHTNING
 -----

       There are two types of lightning in UDW.
 Lightning Flashes and Obscured Lightning.
 Lightning Flashes are the big lightning bolts which can cast light into the scene and have a directly associated loud crash of thunder.
-Obscured Lightning is the particle effect which looks like flashes of lightning hidden in the cloud layer.
+Obscured Lightning is the idle particle effect which looks like flashes of lightning hidden in the cloud layer.

       In the Lightning category, you can adjust the interval between Lightning Flashes and the frequency of Obscured Lightning.
 You can adjust or disable the directional light source for Lightning Flashes and the color of the lights and effects.
 If you're looking for settings relating to the thunder sound effects, those are in the Sound Effects category.